KernelHaven/ProblemSolutionSpaceMapperAnalysis/README.md

 UNDEFINED | Defines a “feature” as not being defined in the variability model, but referenced in at least one code or build artifact.
 As this element is not defined in the variability model, but follows the same naming convention as features, we assume that this element also represents a feature, which is currently missing in the variability model.

 ## KernelHaven Setup
 In order to provide a problem-solution-space mapping, the analysis plug-in requires at least a variability model extractor and a code extractor.
 The build extractor is optional.
-A particular configuration file for executing this analysis plug-in should contain the following information:
+Further, this plug-in supports a non-incremental and an incremental analysis variant.
+The non-incremental variant analyzes a given SPL in its current state completely, while the incremental variant only analyzes the latest changes to it.
+A KernelHaven configuration file for executing the respective variant of this analysis plug-in should contain the following information.

+### Non-Incremental Variant
 ```Properties
 ######################
 #     Directories    #